 Once again, the Illini went scoreless for an entire quarter.
 The second-quarter momentum was gone, and the offense worsened for the third.

-The only points scored in the third quarter was Minnesota’s third field goal, as they continued to add on behind a stellar day from sophomore running back Darius Taylor.
+The only point scored in the third quarter was Minnesota’s third field goal, as they continued to add on behind a stellar day from sophomore running back Darius Taylor.
 He was difficult to stop, rushing for 131 yards and a touchdown while recording 58 yards through the air.
 His ground game played a big part in helping the Gophers control the possession battle.

 Altmyer, pass incomplete